mikestagney/cinema-room-rest-service/README.md

 ### Sample input and output:

-All input and output are HTTP requests (screen shots to come)
+All input and output is with HTTP requests and responses (screen shots to come)